mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 ---
-title: The Firefox chatbot sidebar with a local LLM
+title: A local LLM in the Firefox sidebar
 description: How to get the Firefox AI chatbot sidebar to make use of a local open-webui talking to ollama
 tags:
   - firefox